abetoluwani/abetoluwani/README.md

 # [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&random=false&width=435&lines=Hello+there!+)](https://git.io/typing-svg)

 >>I'm Abe Toluwani,a passionate app genius from the magnificent country of Nigeria 🇳🇬.
-I'm now immersing myself in the enormous body of knowledge as an offensive Sec and App developer.
+I'm now immersing myself in the enormous body of knowledge as an App developer.
 I have a voracious taste for all things tech and a strong desire to build thriving communities, so I thrive in the magical space where technology and interpersonal relationships meet.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">